wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 ## Download the Latest Blockchain Database

 You can download and manually deploy the latest blockchain state on your node.
-In this case you will skip execution of transactions (validation of signatures, balances etc.) that happens during normal node operation or importing blockchain from binary file.
+In this case you will skip the time-consuming execution of transactions (validation of signatures, balances etc.) that happens during normal node operation or importing blockchain from binary file.
 For detailed description of the process, see [Download the Latest Blockchain](/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying) article.